wjgilmore/docker-amazonlinux-lamp/README.md

 Host: localhost
 User: root

-To set a new password for root (or any other user, do the following)
+To set a new password for root

 ```
 docker exec -ti --privileged lamp mysql_secure_installation